serokell/blog-posts/typescript-for-haskellers/article.md

 type D = Exclude<A, "z">; // type D = "a" | "b" | "c"
 ```

-With distributed conditional types, we can write an `Omit` type which will remove properties from type.
+With distributed conditional types, we can write an `Omit` type which will remove properties from the type.
-When taking properties of `T` via `keyof T`, we exclude from them properties whose names are written in `K`, and then simply pick remaining ones using `Pick` from the example above.
+When taking properties of `T` via `keyof T`, we exclude properties whose names are written in `K`, and then simply pick the remaining ones using `Pick` from the example above.

 ```typescript
 type Omit<T, K> = Pick<T, Exclude<keyof T, K>>;